JRC1995/Abstractive-Summarization/README.md

 Whf will denote the weight for h_forward.
 Using sigmoid I am limit the range of Whf in 0 to 1.

-I intend to keep 'weight given to h_forward' + 'weight given to h_backward' to be = 1.
+I intend to keep 'weight given to h_forward' + 'weight given to h_backward' to be = 1 (so that they can signify something like probabilities of two alternate possibilities)

 Which is why I am using (1-Whf) as the weight for h_backward.